itsayno33/ASEDRC/README.md

-# ASEDRC
+# ASEDPC
-Documents and implementations of ASEDRC that stand for "A Synchronized Event Driven Risc Chip."
+Documents and implementations of ASEDPC that stand for "ASynchronized Event Driven Performance Unit."